Psyshadow/HCIclone/README.md

 One stakeholder requirement states to have as much peer to peer interaction as possible.
 This is due to the fact that they want to create a community that is helping each other out and sharing their experiences as well as gaining networking experience.
 The interviews with potential users (i.e. successful and failed startup founders) also showed that a common need is to create or have access to a social business network.

 #### Results
+In this section a short description of some findings of the user study is found. **The full User Study Report and the presentation where the methods and results of the user study are discussed in detail can be seen [here](https://github.com/eth-ait/hci-project-group9/blob/master/Deliverables/UserStudyReport-EWOR.pdf).
+[PDF, 16 Pages]; [here](https://github.com/eth-ait/hci-project-group9/blob/master/Deliverables/User%20Study%20Presentation.pptx).[PPTX])**

 ##### Landing Page
 We gained the understanding that the “Skills” section was not clear enough and that a spider-diagram to display the learning progress is not intuitive.
-In this case one can that where the progress of the side quest studying is displayed with a bar, it is understood better.
+The progress of the side quest studying is displayed with a bar, which was definately understood better.
 These conclusions are also supported by the evaluation of the timing data and the results of the landing page survey.
 The course and module section was well understood and the participants were able to edit their courses and find courses they were asked to find.
 We also gained an understanding of the need for a challenge feature.

 ##### Interest Check